open-uchile/ecommerce/.github/INSTALL.md

 my_user.lms_user_id = VALID_NUMBER
 my_user.save()
 ```
-This will give access :)
+This will give you access :)

 ### Using the Admin